Peercie/CMPG-323-Overview-35244119/README.md

 # CMPG-323-Overview-35244119
-A repository will be created for each project and all will be in the Exam repository.
+A Folder will be created for each project.